-14.9 Currently BREEAM Healthcare encourages the incorporation of solar panels for pre-heating of domestic hot water installations and adoption of rainwater harvesting to promote energy efficiency and sustainability.
+14.9 BREEAM Healthcare has been encouraging the incorporation of solar panels for pre-heating of domestic hot water installations and adoption of rainwater harvesting to promote energy efficiency and sustainability.

 There is a temptation for those responsible for issuing design briefs to require such installations to be incorporated into new and refurbishment projects and, equally, for designers to offer them in order to achieve more easily the best possible BREEAM rating.
 This ignores real issues that could be detrimental to patients' health and wellbeing.
+Several installations have been set up as pilot projects and are, or will be, subject to monitoring.